 How Do Steroid Epidural Injection Procedures Work?

 When you get an epidural steroid injection, the steroid and anesthetic are applied as closely as possible to the source of your pain.
 The medications work to surround your irritated nerve roots to reduce swelling, inflammation and pain.

 Your injection may also help to cleanse the area experiencing pain by removing inflammatory proteins that could be increasing the severity of your symptoms.
 With these proteins and other inflammation cleared away, your body has the opportunity to begin healing itself more effectively.

 The relief your epidural injection offers can also provide you with a greater range of motion and mobility.
 This reprieve may allow you to more successfully take on other treatment options like physical therapy and rehabilitation for long-term alleviation of your discomfort.

-At the Spine Institute of North America, we offer several types of epidural injections to help manage different kinds of pain.
+At the Spine INA, we offer several types of epidural injections to help manage different kinds of pain.
 We’ll inject your medication in targeted areas of your spine so that it has the best access to the nerves causing the issue.